-- 2,291,207 shares of common stock issuable upon the exercise of outstanding stock options as of September 30, 2017, having a weighted-average exercise price of \$5.88 per share; - 120,657 shares of common stock issuable upon the exercise of outstanding warrants as of September 30, 2017, having a weighted-average exercise price of \$9.59 per share: - 1,042,314 shares of common stock reserved for issuance pursuant to future awards under our 2017 Employee, Director and Consultant Equity Incentive Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective upon the closing of this offering; and - 208,463 shares of common stock reserved for issuance under our 2017 Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective upon a future date to be determined by our board of directors.
+- 2,291,207 shares of common stock issuable upon the exercise of outstanding stock options as of September 30, 2017, having a weighted-average exercise price of \$5.88 per share; - 120,657 shares of common stock issuable upon the exercise of outstanding warrants as of September 30, 2017, having a weighted-average exercise price of \$9.59 per share; - 1,042,314 shares of common stock reserved for issuance pursuant to future awards under our 2017 Employee, Director and Consultant Equity Incentive Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective upon the closing of this offering; and - 208,463 shares of common stock reserved for issuance under our 2017 Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective upon a future date to be determined by our board of directors.

-Certain of our existing stockholders have indicated an interest in purchasing an aggregate of up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no shares to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no shares in this offering.
-The foregoing discussion and tables do not reflect any potential purchases by these stockholders.
+Certain of our existing stockholders have agreed to purchase an aggregate of up to approximately \$16.1 million of shares of our common stock in this offering at the initial public offering price.
+The foregoing discussion and tables do not reflect the purchases by these stockholders.